harshkore21/CSI/week4new/README.md

-This is CSI 24's Week 4's new Assignment
+This is Celebal Summer Internship's Week 4 New assignment

 A. Create a Vnet, 2 Subnets